mrscarn/my_nmap/README.md

 The -v parameter creates a volume.
 The volume/folder is created in your current directory and is linked to the folder /nmap_output inside the container.

-Type exit to close the session och thus stopping the container.
+Type exit to close the session and thus stopping the container.